 Graduate students only: The training benefits your thesis/dissertation/final project in a material and substantial way.
 Registration for thesis/dissertation/final project credit(s) is required.

 Doctoral students only: The training enables you to fulfill a specific deficit in your overall program or provides you an opportunity to have an experience that is an integral part of the Ph.D. program that is otherwise not available to you.
 Registration in dissertation research or G901 credit(s) is required.

 How do I get authorization for Curricular Practical Training?

 To apply for CPT authorization, all students except Performer Diploma (PD), Artist Diploma (AD), and Master of Music (MM) students need to complete these steps:

-In order to be granted work authorization, your advisor has to certify that you will register in an appropriate course/independent study, internship credit(s), or dissertation credit(s).
+In order to be granted authorization for practical training, your advisor has to certify that you will register in an appropriate course/independent study, internship credit(s), or dissertation credit(s).
 Speak with your academic advisor to determine your options for a CPT-appropriate course.
-If your advisor has questions, please have him or her contact OIS for assistance.
+If your advisor has questions, please have them contact OIS for assistance.

-Additionally, OIS needs to receive confirmation from your academic advisor through the e-form process that indicates the course in which you are registered so that OIS can process your CPT request.
-Your academic advisor will be asked to provide information about how the work that you plan to do will be integral to your curriculum and fulfill requirements of your program of study.
+Additionally, OIS needs to receive confirmation from your academic advisor through the e-form process the course in which you are registered so that OIS can process your CPT request.
+Your academic advisor will be asked to provide information about how the practical training that you plan participate in will be integral to your curriculum and fulfill requirements of your program of study.

-You have to provide OIS with an offer letter (on company letterhead) from your prospective employer.
+You have to provide OIS with an offer letter for your practical training (on company letterhead) from your prospective employer.
 Please share a copy of the offer letter with your academic advisor.
 Please circle the following before submitting: